Oxford-Data-Processes/excel-2-python/README.md

 ### Requirements for reduced Excel

-- Each column (vertical or horizontal) must have one header (must be characters and no spaces or pipes)
+- Each column (vertical or horizontal) must have one header (must be characters and no pipes)
 - No Excel "table" objects
 - No pivot tables
 - Sheet names do not have spaces or pipes